szetyng/HLP5/README.md

 The listed modules have been implemented and tested to simulate the Data processing and Memory instructions.
 This project uses the [VisUAL](https://salmanarif.bitbucket.io/visual/index.html) program and a VisualInterface framework for testing.

 ## Testing
 Individual module testing uses a common VisualInterface and Expecto framework, which makes it easy to understand, refactor, and develop tests for existing and new modules.
-Top level testing aims to ...
+Top level testing aims to ensure that valid programs involving instructions from multiple modules execute correctly.
+This is done in the test module `CommonTest.fs`.

 ## Top Level functionality
 Explain how the code integrates the existing modules, how it does multi-pass to read a program.